-Public and Workplace Liability - The Tribe is required to obtain and maintain a commercial general liability insurance policy which provides coverage of no less than \$10 million and is required to maintain their current Tort ordinance.
+Public and Workplace Liability - The Tribe is required to obtain and maintain a commercial general liability insurance policy which provides coverage of no less than \$10 million and adopt a Tort Liability Ordinance stipulating that California tort law governs claims.

 Compliance Enforcement - It is the responsibility of the Tribal Gaming Agency to conduct onsite gaming regulation and control in order to enforce the terms of this Compact, IGRA, NIGC gaming regulations, state gaming agency regulations, and the gaming ordinance, to protect the integrity of gaming activities and the gaming operation for honesty and fairness, and to maintain the confidence of patrons that tribal governmental gaming in California meets the highest standards of fairness and internal controls.
 To meet those responsibilities, the tribal gaming agency shall promulgate rules and regulations for these purposes.
-Tobacco Provisions - The Tribe agrees to provide a non-smoking area in the gaming facility and to utilize a ventilation system throughout the gaming facility that exhausts tobacco smoke to the extent reasonably feasible under state-of-the-art technology existing as of the date of the construction or significant renovation of the gaming facility.
-The Tribe also agrees not to offer or sell tobacco products to anyone younger than the minimum age specified in state law to legally purchase tobacco products.